Last Updated on July 25, 2020 by Derrick

 Why Proper Tent Ventilation is Key

-Tent ventilation plays a key role in staying warm.
+Tent ventilation plays a key role in staying warm, it will also ensure you can use your tent without condensation.
 Many times people will try to pull the tent tight, close all windows and vents.
 Realistically most tents are made from nylon or a similar material and pulling them tight isn’t going to really conserve much heat.
 Keeping some ventilation while it might sound counter-intuitive.
 Body heat and breath cause condensation to build up inside the tent, this condensation, which forms on the tent walls, makes the interior damp and the dampness will cause you to feel cold.
 However, proper ventilation prevents condensation build-up, helping keep the inside of the tent and your sleeping gear dry (and therefore help keep you warm).

 How to Conserve and Supplement Your Body Heat